4035 Thestor: Numbering and naming

 This minor planet was numbered by the Minor Planet Center on 22 March 1989 (M.P.C.
 14337).
-On 14 May 2021, the object was named by the Working Group Small Body Nomenclature (WGSBN), after Thestor from Greek mythology, who was a grandson of Apollo and the father of Calchas.
+On 14 May 2021, the object was named by the Working Group for Small Bodies Nomenclature (WGSBN), after Thestor from Greek mythology, who was a grandson of Apollo and the father of Calchas.

 Before Thestor was named, it belonged to a small group of only 8 unnamed minor planets with a designated number smaller than 5000.
 (All of them are Jupiter trojans or near-Earth asteroids).
 Since then, several have already been named: